Monthly Budget Plan for Indian Families – Step-by-Step Guide in 2026

 • Did you overspend on groceries or petrol?

-• Can you reduce your phone or subscription bills?
+• Can you cut down subscriptions or phone bills?

 Sample Monthly Budget Plan for a Family of Four (₹65,000 Income)